ErichHeinemann/hman-stomper/README.md

 The minimum hardware-setup then: 1 ESP32-Devboard, 1 Piezo, 1 transistor, 2 resistors, 1 diode, 1 button, 1 capacitor,one socket for 6.3mm jacks
 The maximum hardware-setup then: 1 ESP32-Devboard, 1 Piezo, DAC pcm5102, 1x SDCard-Adaptor,1x SD-Card, 2 Rotary encoders, OLED-Display, 1 button, 2 sockets 6.3mm

-Ii used a USB-Powerbank as the Powersupply which works well.
+I used a USB-Powerbank as the Powersupply which works well.

+Status 2018-02-04
+- Sampleplay works
+- Sample could be tuned/pitched by 12 semitones up and down (basenote is 60 = c4)
+- Velocity to playing each sample
+- Mixer-function to play some samples at the same time (tested with 4 samples, theoretical up to 16 channels)
+- effetcs (reverb / filter) do not work

 Any comments:
 stomp@hman-projects.de